The Red Umba Tourmaline And Diamond Ring

 It has a hardness of 7-7.5 on the Mohs Scale (similar to Emerald), Gems with a hardness of 6-7 or greater are quite suitable for rings which are worn occasionally.
 For a ring like a wedding or engagement ring, intended for everyday wear over a period of years, a hardness rating of 8-10 is recommended.
 Warm, soapy water is the best method for cleaning tourmaline.
 The use of ultrasonic and steam cleaners is not recommended.

-The Hayley Pink Morganite and Diamond Ring
+The Hannah Purple Garnet and Diamond Ring

 The Ellie Blue Zircon and Diamond Platinum Ring